neondatabase/website/content/use-cases/database-per-tenant.md

 - New projects are ready in milliseconds, and you can manage everything programmatically via the API.
 - You only pay for the projects that are active thanks to scale-to-zero.

-### What about dev/test and branching
+### A dedicated project for dev/test

-The best method for making the most of [database branching workflows for dev/test](https://neon.tech/use-cases/dev-test) whithin a project-per-tenant design is to create a **separate Neon project as your single non-prod environment**.
+To take advantage of [database branching workflows for dev/test](https://neon.tech/use-cases/dev-test) whithin a project-per-tenant design, create a **separate Neon project as your single non-prod environment**.
 The methodology:

 - Load your testing data to the main branch.
 This main branch acts as the primary source for all dev/test environments (they can be hundreds).
 - To instantly create ephemeral environments, derive child branches from the main branch.
 These branches are fully isolated resource-wise and already include an up-to-date copy of the testing dataset.
 They can then be synced with the main branch with just one click.